The EdD Program's admission cycle is now closed. Online applications for our Summer 2026 admission cycle open in April 2025.

 Introduction to Graduate Research (*this is a per individual basis).
 Basic statistics and graduate research knowledge will be assumed by the program and faculty.

-2. Review the 'How to Apply' section to learn about specific admissions steps.
+Review the 'How to Apply' section to learn about specific admission steps and requirements.